 Miljobil Grenland AS ("MBG") has entered into three research programs with the Norwegian Research Council related to cell, battery module and battery pack design, manufacturing and testing.
 These projects fund up to 50% of eligible expenditures and currently expire at various times throughout 2013.
-The programs are currently on hold pending a review of MBG's updated business strategy.
 Since 2010, MBG has received approximately \$4 million under these programs.

 During the fiscal year ended September 30, 2014, the programs were cancelled.